dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. It undermine the government, reduce the power of central banks, and could destabilize the country’s economy.
    1. They are technological constructs that use encryption techniques to regulate issuances and transfers.
    1. loyalty points of freedom from traditional financial systems
+   1. Bitcoin is an indication in a complete lack trust and faith in the currency system.
+Gold market is manipulated by the paper market.
 1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
    1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
    1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.